 Merry Christmas everyone!
-Did Santa bring you what you hoped for?
+I hope Santa brings everything on your list this year.
 Well no worries if not because nowadays it seems that regifting has become quite a ‘thing’.
 What do you think about it?
 Are you a regifter?
 Is regifting Christmas presents really that bad?

 There are lots of arguments against regifting and I can’t help but agree with some of them.
 If someone has gone to the trouble and expense of buying a gift for you, thoughtful/appropriate or not, then surely it should be gratefully received rather than passing it on to someone else?
 Is it not the thought that counts at the end of the day?
 There are also a number of worthier alternatives such as donating unwanted gifts to good causes and with the number of homelessness and poverty on the increase, every little bit really does help.

 However for many reasons maybe regifting isn’t that bad after all?
 A comment from a close family member who will remain nameless so I don’t land her in it was that regifting avoids a ‘Waste of a gift… it’s like recycling…everyone wins!’
 I can also understand the reasoning behind selling unwanted gifts on to raise some cash or doing your bit in the war against waste by recycling gifts through regifting rather than them eventually ending up in landfill.
 There’s also the sad reality that for some families experiencing hardship, regifting or selling on unwanted presents may be the only way to get by and ensure there’s food on the table especially over Christmas.
 What are your thoughts?

 Here’s what some of my fellow bloggers had to say about regifting.